 Mandate

-Charter statements
+Mandate statements

 The mandate is expressed through concise statements that guide every programme and decision.